petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-about-us-page.md

 Now that you have a master page, use it to create the pages and populate the site template.

 In this lesson, you'll use *compositions*, pre-built structures that speed up the process of page building, to create the pages that will populate the site template.
-With compositions, you'll add the elements to the right places in an existing structure to build your page.
+With compositions, add the elements to the right places in an existing structure to build your page.

 Start by creating a page using the master page template from the last lesson.